 - The ability to learn from the worker about himself and his work.
 This involved techniques such as observing, listening and questioning.

-- The ability to assess needs (to use knowledge acquired from learning and to know when and how to use it).
+- The ability to assess needs (to use the knowledge acquired from learning and to know when and how to use it).
 The techniques involved here included observing, listening, questioning, relating knowledge to previous knowledge, analysing and drawing conclusions.

 - The ability to help a worker learn.
 The techniques involved included questioning, exploring statements, reflecting, exploring a situation, suggesting choices, drawing out more information, more factors, crystallising, summarizing, relating, conceptualizing, using records.
 Questioning in order to help the worker use all these techniques for himself.
 (Tash 1967: 84-5)

-As can be seen from this list what might appear ‘simple’ to M. Joan Tash is, for most of us, rather complex and entails a significant degree of judgement (a point made with particular force by Elliot Eisner).
+As can be seen from this list what might appear ‘simple’ to Joan Tash is, for most of us, rather complex and entails a significant degree of judgement (a point made with particular force by Elliot Eisner).
 The listing also shows the influence of writers such as Carl Rogers.
-The emphasis upon learning from experience chimes strongly with what David Kolb was to explore under the heading of ‘experiential learning’; and the interest in reflection on the one hand looks back to John Dewey and forward to Donald Schön.
+The emphasis upon learning from experience chimes strongly with what David Kolb was to explore under the heading of ‘experiential learning’; and the interest in reflection looks back to John Dewey and forward to Donald Schön.

-Along with Joan Matthews and Josephine Klein, M. Joan Tash was also to place a particular significance upon group work.
-As well as being a gifted and incisive supervisor, she was also formidable teacher and facilitator.
+Along with Joan Matthews and Josephine Klein, Joan Tash was also to place a particular significance upon group work.
+As well as being a gifted and incisive supervisor, she was also a formidable teacher and facilitator.
 This is how David Collander-Brown (2005: 106) describes his experience of her as a student:

 I never heard her give a lecture, preferring to teach through small groups.
 She would introduce snippets of theory and then get the group to explore the ideas, often letting the discussion run on before introducing a question that moved the focus on.
 Because she would always insist of your own learning, as distinct from dispensing words of teacherly wisdom, one began to discover the golden secret, of taking responsibility for one’s own learning.
 Allowing the secret to penetrate she helped move the learner from dependency on the teacher to responsibility for the use of the teacher.
 The group almost always came away from sessions wrestling to connect and embed these ideas and examples.